Unveiling the Investment Potential of MarketAxess Holdings Inc (

 - 5. Momentum rank: 5/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and decent ranks in GF value and momentum, GuruFocus assigned MarketAxess Holdings Inc the GF Score of 97 out of 100, which signals the highest outperformance potential.
+With a high financial strength rank and profitability rank, and a slightly lower momentum rank, GuruFocus assigned MarketAxess Holdings Inc the GF Score of 97 out of 100, which signals the highest outperformance potential.

 Founded in 2000, MarketAxess Holdings Inc is a leading electronic fixed-income trading platform that connects broker/dealers and institutional investors.
-The company is primarily focused on credit based fixed income securities with its main trading products being U.S. investment-grade and high-yield bonds, Eurobonds, and Emerging Market corporate debt.
+The company is primarily focused on credit-based fixed-income securities with its main trading products being U.S. investment-grade and high-yield bonds, Eurobonds, and Emerging Market corporate debt.
 Recently the company has expanded more aggressively into Treasuries and municipal bonds with the acquisitions of LiquidityEdge and MuniBrokers in 2019 and 2021, respectively.
 The company also provides pre- and post-trade services with its acquisition of Regulatory Reporting Hub from Deutsche Börse Group in 2020 adding to its product offerings.
+With a market cap of $9.21 billion and sales of $733.03 million, the company has an operating margin of 44.35%.

 Conclusion